A small basic worm-farm can be made inexpensively using two buckets, one with a lid.

 The process takes about six-weeks depending on how finely you chop up the waste from your kitchen and garden.
 Whole potatoes or butternut will take longer obviously, but you could cut them at least in two, penetrating the skin to the innards.
 In particular they love vegetables that have begun to rot.

-The worms are living creatures so they must have plenty of air; the lid of the top bucket must be kept loose.
-And periodically use a small fork to dig deep down into the mixture, twisting slightly to loosen the stuff and aerate it.
+The worms are living creatures so they must have plenty of air; the lid of the top bucket must be kept ajar.
+And periodically use a small fork to dig deeply down into the mixture, twisting slightly to loosen the stuff and aerate it.

 However if rainwater gets in they will drown so do not make holes in the lid.
 You could cover it with a bag during inclement weather.

 The lower bucket must be emptied regularly.
 If the level of the leachate rises so that it begins to flood the upper-chamber the worms will start to crawl out.
-Dilute it several times before pouring it onto your young seedlings.
+Dilute it several times before pouring the liquid around your young seedlings.

 Place a brick in the bottom of the lower bucket, to keep the upper one out of the worm-wee.
 You can get them with an indentation for your hand; that is perfect.

 Fill the upper bucket as follows.

 Feed your worms at least once a week with a bucket of kitchen waste.
-They love half-rotten potatoes, apple cores and butternut skins, for example; any greens will do, and dead birds found in the garden or a mole.
+They love half-rotten potatoes, apple cores and butternut skins, for example; any greens will do, dead birds found in the garden or a mole.
 You can put eggshells in provided they haven't been boiled, teabags and basically all your peels; and so on.

 They will tolerate small amounts of bread and meat; no dairy-products.

 Avoid onions, pineapples and citrus, though to be honest they are amazingly tolerant.

-If you take a handful of the stuff in the bucket, and squeeze it, no water should drip out.
+If you take a handful of the stuff in the bucket, and squeeze it, nothing should drip out.
 If it looks a little dry, sprinkle with a watering-can.
-Generally the liquid from your kitchen waste is more than enough.
+Generally the liquid in your kitchen waste is more than enough.

 Too much water is the great enemy.